 [22:54] … Most assuredly,God guides the believers in the right path.

-[6:126] This (Quran) is the straight path to your Lord.
-We have explained the revelations for people who take heed.
+[6:126] This (Quran) is a straight path to your Lord.
+And certainly, we have explained the revelations for a people who take heed.

 [17:9] This Quran guides to the best path, and brings good news to the believers who lead a righteous life, that they have deserved a great recompense.